tensorlayer/TensorLayer/docs/user/tutorial.rst

 Note that the first constructor argument is the incoming layer, the second argument is the keeping probability for the activation value.
 Now we'll proceed with the first fully-connected hidden layer of 800 units.
-Note that when stacking a :class:`DenseLayer <tlayer.layers.DenseLayer>`.
+Note that when stacking a :class:`DenseLayer <tunelayer.layers.DenseLayer>`.

 .. code-block:: python